 It’s a bold statement.
 But we will gladly make it.
 We truly believe that we offer the very best snowmobile experience in the Vail Valley, period.

 Make no bones about it; this high country snowmobile tour is not like any other.
-What’s the difference maker?
-It’s that we operate on a beautiful and historic private ranch, an area larger than Vail Ski area.
+What’s the difference-maker?
+It’s that we operate on a beautiful and historic private mountain, an area larger than Vail Ski area.

-Here at Sage, we are blessed with a comfortable base of operations.
-Our guests arrive to a cozy lodge.
-You’ll be able to suit up in your snowmobile duds in comfort.
+Here at Sage, we are blessed with a comfortable base.
+Our guests arrive to a cozy lodge and our base of operations.
+You’ll be able to prepare for your snowmobile adventure in comfort.
 And yes, we have real restrooms!

 Our many varied trails were designed and are maintained for snowmobiling.
 They aren’t just old logging roads.
 You’ll experience open sage flats, giant stands of aspen, winding turns through spruce forests, and jaw-dropping views from the edge of the Eagle River canyon, tumbling more than 2,400 feet below you.